Mehyarmlaweh/Bird-Species-Classification/README.md

 This project focuses on bird species classification using the **Caltech-UCSD Birds-200-2011** dataset.
 The dataset originally contains 200 bird categories, but this study is limited to 30 categories for simplicity and improved focus.

 ---
+## **⚠️ Note**
+The pre-trained model used in this project is too large to be uploaded directly to this repository.
+Instead, you can rerun the notebook provided in the repository to train or load the model locally.
+---

 # **Preprocessing & Transformations**